Zach Makovsky

-Zachary Paul "Zach" Makovsky (born April 19, 1982) is an American mixed martial artist currently competing in the flyweight division of the Brave Combat Federation.
-He has competed in EliteXC, ShoXC, Bellator, and Ultimate Fighting Championship.
+Zachary Paul "Zach" Makovsky (born April 19, 1982) is an American former mixed martial artist who competed in the flyweight division.
+He has competed in EliteXC, ShoXC, Bellator, Brave Combat Federation, and Ultimate Fighting Championship.
 He is the former Bellator Bantamweight World Champion.

-Background
+Early life and education

-Makovsky was born in Bethlehem, Pennsylvania.
-Makovsky began wrestling when he was six years old and excelled in youth and middle school programs before attending Bethlehem Catholic High School where he was a four-year varsity letterman and the captain for his senior season.
-Makovsky then attended Drexel University, and was a walk on for the wrestling team.
+Makovsky was born in Bethlehem, Pennsylvania, on April 19, 1982.
+He began wrestling when he was six years old.
+He excelled in youth and middle school programs before attending Bethlehem Catholic High School, where he was a four-year varsity letterman and the team's captain during his senior season.

+Makovsky then attended Drexel University in Philadelphia, where he was a walk on for the Drexel wrestling team.
 After redshirting his first season, he went on to be a four-year varsity letterman and captain of the team for his senior season.
 During the off-season, Makovsky trained in mixed martial arts, met Eddie Alvarez, and competed in many grappling tournaments.
-Makovsky's overall grappling record is 65-7.
+Makovsky's overall grappling record is 65–7.

 Mixed martial arts career

-Early career

-Makovsky began his mixed martial arts career in small shows based in New Jersey, United States.
-He compiled a 3–0 record, with each victory coming via decision (two via unanimous decision and one via split decision).
+Makovsky began his mixed martial arts career in small shows based in New Jersey.
+He compiled a 3–0 record with two via unanimous decision and one via split decision.

 EliteXC

 Makovsky then joined EliteXC and made his promotional debut at ShoXC: Elite Challenger Series in January 2008.
 His opponent was two-time Bellator Featherweight Tournament participant Wilson Reis.
-Early in the second round, Reis defeated Makovsky via submission (arm-triangle choke).
+Early in the second round, Reis defeated Makovsky via submission using an arm-triangle choke.

 Makovsky returned in May 2008, at EliteXC: Primetime to face André Soares.
 After three rounds, Makovsky was declared the winner via unanimous decision.

 EliteXC then dissolved and Makovsky fought two bouts in New Jersey, winning both via rear-naked choke submission.

 Makovsky then fought his first fight abroad, in Tokyo, Japan, against Toshiaki Kitada.
 Makovsky was submitted with a rear-naked choke submission late in the first round.

 In his final pre-Bellator fight, Makovsky was part of the M-1 Selection in the Americas.
 He defeated Josh Rave via technical submission (guillotine choke) after controlling the bout with effective takedowns and wrestling.